BBC World Service: Twenty-first century

+In October 2010, the UK government announced that it was reducing the service's revenue funding by 16% and its capital funding by 52% by 2017.
+This necessitated over 650 staff leaving.
+Funding from the Foreign & Commonwealth Office would end in April 2014, when funding would mainly be from the television licence fee.
+From 2010, the service started transforming from a mainly radio-based operation to multi-media.

-In January 2011, the closure of the Albanian, Macedonian and Serbian, as well English for the Caribbean and Portuguese for Africa, services was announced.
+In January 2011, the closure of the Albanian, Macedonian, and Serbian, as well as English for the Caribbean and Portuguese for Africa, services was announced.
 The British government announced that the three Balkan countries had wide access to international information, and so broadcasts in the local languages had become unnecessary.
 This decision reflected the financial situation the Corporation faced following transfer of responsibility for the Service from the Foreign Office, so that it would in future have been funded from within licence-fee income.
 The Russian, Ukrainian, Mandarin Chinese, Turkish, Vietnamese and Spanish for Cuba services ceased radio broadcasting, and the Hindi, Indonesian, Kyrgyz, Nepali, Swahili, Kinyarwanda and Kirundi services ceased shortwave transmissions.
 As part of the 16% budget cut, 650 jobs were eliminated.

-In October 2010, the UK government announced that it was reducing the service’s revenue funding by 16% and its capital funding by 52% by 2016-17.
-This necessitated over 650 staff leaving.
-Funding from the Foreign & Commonwealth Office would end in April 2014, when funding would mainly be from the television licence fee.

-From 2010, the service started transforming from a mainly radio-based operation to multi-media.
-This was in response to changes in technology and consumer behaviour causing a decline in demand for short-wave radio as audiences moved to online, FM radio and television news, and increased international competition.

-In 2012 London staff moved from Bush House to Broadcasting House, so co-located with other BBC News departments.
+In 2012, London staff moved from Bush House to Broadcasting House, so co-located with other BBC News departments.
 About 35% of its 1,518 full-time equivalent staff in 2014 were based overseas at 115 locations.
 From 2014 the service became part of World Service Group under the Director of BBC News and Current Affairs.

 From 2016, 1,100 additional staff were recruited as part of an expansion of the World Service, about a 70% increase, funded by the Foreign, Commonwealth & Development Office providing £254 million/year for five years, partly a reversal of the government decision that the television licence fee would fund the service from 2014.
 This was the biggest service expansion since World War II.

 In 2022, a new London-based China unit was in development, described by the government as "focused on exposing the challenges and realities currently facing China and its fight for global influence".